A Link between Coding Theory and Cross-Validation with Applications: Combinatorial Analysis of the Null Distribution

-The above result indicates that we can use the properties of the Johnson graphs, particularly the orientations, to characterize the LPOCV behavior of inducers on the sample $\indset$.
-We denote with $ \Lambda_{\inducer,\indset}$ the orientation associated with inducer $\inducer$ and sample $\indset$.
-Then, $\ucount(\uu,\tsetsize,\posc,\Lambda_{\inducer,\indset})$ is the number of weight $\posc$ labelings of $\indset$ for which the number of LPOCV errors made by $\inducer$ is at most $\uu$.
-Moreover, we can adopt the other above introduced coding theory concepts for the analysis as illustrated by the following corollary which follows from Proposition~\ref{thelink}: \begin{corollary} The maximum number of different label sequences of length $\tsetsize$ and weight $\posc$ for which any fixed inducer makes at most $\uu$ LPO errors for any fixed data $\indset$ is
+The above result indicates that we can use the properties of the Johnson graphs, particularly their orientations, to characterize the LPOCV behavior of learning algorithms.
+We denote by $ \Lambda_{\lalg}$ the orientation associated with learning algorithm $\lalg$.
+Then, $\ucount(\uu,\tsetsize,\posc,\Lambda_{\lalg})$ is the number of weight $\posc$ learning problems for which the number of LPOCV errors made by $\lalg$ is at most $\uu$.
+Moreover, we can adopt the other above introduced coding theory concepts for the analysis as illustrated by the following corollary: \begin{corollary} The maximum number of different label sequences of length $\tsetsize$ and weight $\posc$ for which any fixed leaning algorithm makes at most $\uu$ LPO errors in LPOCV is

-\end{corollary} We observe that some learning algorithms are able to get zero LPO errors from LPOCV for several different labelings of the data (e.g. those corresponding to the codewords of a constant weight code), indicating that they are able to learn many alternative concepts from the same data depending on its labeling.
-This can be interpreted as the capacity of the inducer with respect to LPOCV.
-Since the sizes of constant weight error correcting codes are in most cases limited, so are the number of concepts any inducer can flawlessly learn according to the above corollary.

-To answer to the question raised by Theorem~\ref{suptheorem} about the supremum over the learning algorithms, the following theorem summarizes that it coinsides with the maximal size of a $\uu$-light $(\tsetsize,\posc)$-code. \begin{theorem} Fix $\tsetsize$, $\posc$ and the number of errors $\uu$.
-Then,
+\end{corollary} Finally, to quantify the supremum over the learning algorithms in Theorem~\ref{suptheorem}, the following corollary summarizes that it coincides with the maximal size of a $\uu$-light $(\tsetsize,\posc)$-code. \begin{corollary} Fix $\tsetsize$ and $\posc$.
+Then, for any $\labelseq$,